 The Snow Dome provides that rare experience in a tropical nation for children to experience a polar climate and play with snow.
-Chiang Mai Zoo stages seal and animal shows at frequent intervals throughout the day.
-The zoo’s onsite aquarium incorporates a transparent tunnel which gives amazing views of marine species such as reef sharks, giant trevally and barramundi.
+The zoo stages seal and animal shows at frequent intervals throughout the day.
+The onsite aquarium incorporates a transparent tunnel which gives amazing views of marine species such as reef sharks, giant trevally and barramundi.

 CHIANG MAI NIGHT SAFARI

 In 2006, Chiang Mai Night Safari welcomed its first wildlife fans and has since become an irresistible magnet for visiting tourists.
 The Night Safari has a 1,400 strong collection of animals spread over three main zones.
 A night safari by trolley-bus takes visitors through the Savanna and Predator zones while the Jaguar Trail is a pedestrian path meandering around a lake.
 Fountain-music shows and lion shows are the other key reasons to visit.